Permafrost/Tundra/README.md

   * `by` is an `IData` document containing the keys and values that defined this group.
-  * `items` is an `IData[]` document list containing all the items from `$list` whose values are equal to values of the associated group, provided only when no further `$group` levels were specified.
+  * `items` is an `IData[]` document list containing all the items from `$list` whose values are equal to values of the associated group.
   * `then` is an `IData` document list containing the next level of grouped items as per the `$group` levels specified.
     * ... refer to `$list.groups` structure.